d-mccaslin/portfolio-landing-page/README.md

 # _Portfolio Landing Page_

-#### _Personal portfolio page containg information about interests and experience, 2020_
+#### _Personal portfolio page containing information about interests and experience, 2020_

 #### By _**David McCaslin**_

 ## Description

-_This application contains a single page - index - that is broken into several content sections.
+This application contains a single page - index - that is broken into several content sections.
 The pages lists projects I have worked on at Epicodus as well as some additional information about myself.

-Please view the project on GH pages: https://d-mccaslin.github.io/portfolio-landing-page/_
+Please view the project on GH pages: https://d-mccaslin.github.io/portfolio-landing-page/

 ## Setup/Installation Requirements